-- The results of the BAWR data analyses indicate that the CBDPP has resulted in decreased exposure to beryllium which has helped to reduce the number of beryllium sensitizations (BeS) and chronic beryllium disease (CBD) cases over time. - The yearly average for workers developing sensitization, whose first abnormal Beryllium Lymphocyte Proliferation Test (BeLPT) results were between 2001 and 2010, was 35.
-This rate dropped to an average of 7.8 from 2012 to 2021. - For workers later diagnosed with CBD, the yearly averages dropped from 9 to less than 1 per year for the respective time frames.
+- The results of the BAWR data analyses indicate that the CBDPP has resulted in decreased exposure to beryllium which has helped to reduce the number of beryllium sensitizations (BeS) and chronic beryllium disease (CBD) cases over time. - Between CY2001 and CY2010, an average of 35 workers per year developed sensitization.
+Between CY2013 and CY2022, this rate dropped to an average of 7.4 workers per year.
+For workers later diagnosed with CBD, the average number of workers developing CBD during the respective 10-year time frame dropped from 9 workers a year to less than 1 worker per year.
 The CBDPP and the BAWR have been critical in reducing CBD among workers and remain valuable occupational health programs. - The data in the BAWR have been used by both the DOE Office of Inspector General and by the reporting organizations to investigate the effectiveness of sites' beryllium protection and prevention programs or follow-up to assure that recommendations from audits have been implemented.
 The BAWR has also provided special analyses for individual reporting organizations to help with quality assurance of their data and to prepare for internal or external audits.
 This cumulative data resource has proven to be more comprehensive and accurate than individual sites' records, as well as designed to provide easy comparisons between the health and exposure information.